upradata/util/README.md

 # @upradata/util
-Browser Utilities
+Set of Typescript Utilities

 ## A bunch of utilities in typescript

-Look at [Node Utilities](https://www.npmjs.com/package/@upradata/node-util), for util stuff working only on Node Look at [Browser Utilities](https://www.npmjs.com/package/@upradata/browser-util), for util stuff working only on Browser
+Look at [Node Utilities](https://www.npmjs.com/package/@upradata/node-util), for util sworking only on Node Look at [Browser Utilities](https://www.npmjs.com/package/@upradata/browser-util), for util stuff working only on Browser

 - assignRecursive, assignDefaultOption